White Hutchinson white paper

 • Ban the words "snack bar" and "concession" from your vocabulary.
 Think café and restaurant instead.

-• The public has high expectations for food & beverage and their expectations are rising every day.
+• The public has high expectations for food & beverage and the bar is rising every day.

-• The public's food tastes are becoming more sophisticated.
+• The public’s food tastes are becoming very sophisticated.

 Really, we can sum it up even more succinctly that all that: For the sake of all that's good and pure and profitable, for heaven's sake, man... fire Bubba.